pepper is a flowering vine cultivated for its peppercorns. The mature fruit

 4. Avoid These

-Limit or avoid these foods that are known to trigger inflammation
+Pro-Inflammatory Foods these foods are known to trigger inflammation.

 The Top Foods That Fight inflammation:

 Fruits such as tomatoes, strawberries, blueberries, apples, cherries, oranges, and pineapples are rich in antioxidants that help ward off inflammation.